AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Alternative Casting Methods.md

 ### Coven Compound Casting

-Coven casting can also be used to cast a compound spell, in which casters of different magic types can use a compound spell together to cast it.
+Coven casting can also be used to cast a compound spell, in which casters of the same or different magic types can use a compound spell together to cast it.